Highland Lakes combined storage falls in July, drought continues

 - The second lowest inflows in history were in 2013.

 - The third lowest inflows in history were in 2008.

 - The sixth lowest inflows in history were in 2012.

 - The ninth lowest inflows in history were in 2009.

 LCRA has been working aggressively to conserve water and expand the water supply during the drought.
 With permission from the state, LCRA cut off Highland Lakes water to most interruptible agricultural customers for three years in a row.
-LCRA also received permission from the state to limit the amount of water it is required to send downstream for the spawning season of the blue sucker fish, and required its firm customers to limit lawn and landscape watering to once a week in the communities they serve.
+LCRA also is requiring its firm customers to limit lawn and landscape watering to once a week in the communities they serve.